pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

 ...
 ```

-`${origin_nodegroup}` is the name of the original node groups.
+`${origin_nodegroup}` is the name of an original node group.
 In this example, the original node groups are `tidb-1b` and `tikv-1a`.
 You need to configure the node group name according to your needs.

 ## Step 3.
 Rolling restart the TiDB cluster